beichentian-GIS/Airbnb-Price-Prediction-A-Case-of-Boston-vs-Seattle/README.md

 ` reviews.csv` : csvs containing home_id, date of review, reviewer_id, reviewer_name, and reviewer comments for the reviewed stays.

-# Results
+# Key Findings
+- Locations of Airbnb can impact prices.
+Generally, the closer to urban centers the pricier the Airbnb can be.
+And the most rated Airbnb neighborhoods are usually not distant from urban centers as well.
+- Time of bookings (or checked-in) can impact prices.
+Generally, prices in weekends are pricier than prices on weekdays.
+In addition, price variation displays distinct seasonality --- which means some seasons of a city are more visited/ welcomed than other seasons.
+However, specific performances of seasonality may vary by cities.
+- Factors such as accomodates, locations (latitudes, longitudes), bathrooms, reviews per month are more associated with price variations than other factors.

-The insights of the analyses can be found at [this blog post](https://medium.com/@btiangis91/airbnb-price-prediction-a-case-of-boston-vs-seattle-e5bdf023d169) on Medium: .
+A detailed version the analyses and insights can be found at [this blog post](https://medium.com/@btiangis91/airbnb-price-prediction-a-case-of-boston-vs-seattle-e5bdf023d169) on Medium: .

 # Licensing, Authors, Acknowledgements
 Credits are given to AirBnB for the data.
 Data licensing and other descriptive information can be reached at [InsideAirbnb](http://insideairbnb.com/get-the-data/).